Kirk Broadfoot: Kilmarnock

 Broadfoot signed a three-year contract with Kilmarnock in July 2017.
 Broadfoot spent two seasons with Kilmarnock, the latter of which included a third-place finish in the Scottish Premiership, their best position for 50 years.
 He left the club on 2 September 2019, having made 78 appearances for the Rugby Park club.

 Return to St Mirren

 Broadfoot signed a two-year contract with St Mirren on 3 September 2019.

 Return to Kilmarnock

 After only five months at St Mirren, Broadfoot returned to Kilmarnock on 31 January 2020, signing an eighteen-month contract.

 Inverness Caledonian Thistle

 On 12 July 2021, Broadfoot signed for Inverness Caledonian Thistle on a one-year deal.
 He scored the winning penalty in the shootout of the Scottish Championship Play-Off Semi-Final 2nd Leg against Arbroath at Gayfield Park, sending Inverness to the final where they would ultimately be beaten by Perth side St Johnstone 6–2 on aggregate, including a 4-0 thrashing in the second leg at McDiarmid Park.

 Broomhill

 Broadfoot signed for Open Goal Broomhill in the Scottish Lowland League in July 2022.
 His first goal for the club came in a 3–0 win at Cowdenbeath on 26 July 2022.

+Greenock Morton

+Broadfoot signed a one-year contract with Greenock Morton in June 2023.
+He scored twice for Morton in their opening Viaplay Cup Group Stage, against Kelty Hearts and Edinburgh City respectively.
+He left Morton on 1 February 2025 by mutual consent.

+Kelty Hearts

+In 2025, Broadfoot signed for Scottish League One side Kelty Hearts, hoping to reach 700 appearances before retiring.